Brooks Jensen

 Benjamin Buchanan (born August 21, 2001) is an American professional wrestler.
-He is currently signed to WWE where he performs on the NXT brand under the ring name Brooks Jensen.
-In WWE, he is a one-time NXT UK Tag Team Champion with Josh Briggs, and he and Briggs are recognized as the final holders of the championship.
+He is signed to WWE where he performs on the Evolve brand under the ring name Brooks Jensen.
+He is a former one-time and the final NXT UK Tag Team Champion.

-Buchanan is a second generation wrestler and is the son of Bull Buchanan, who wrestled with the World Wrestling Federation / World Wrestling Entertainment from 1997 until 2003.
+Buchanan is a second generation wrestler and is the son of Bull Buchanan, who wrestled with the WWE from 1997 until 2003.

 Early life

-Buchanan was born in 2001 in Ranburne, Alabama and is the son of former WWE superstar Barry Buchanan who wrestled in the WWE from 1997–2003 under the ring names Bull Buchanan and B².
+Buchanan was born in 2001 in Ranburne, Alabama and is the son of former WWE wrestler Barry Buchanan, who wrestled in the WWE from 1997 to 2003 under the ring names Bull Buchanan and B2.

 Professional wrestling career

+Early career (2019–2021)

 Buchanan debuted on March 2, 2019.
 He went on to work throughout the southern wrestling territories, mostly appearing in promotions in Alabama and Georgia.
 He became a one-time Heavyweight Champion and a multiple-time Tag Team Champion between 2020 and 2021.

+WWE (2021–present)

+NXT UK & NXT (2021–2025)

 It was announced on August 30, 2021, Buchanan was one of six athletes signed to report to the WWE Performance Center.
-He made his in ring debut on the September 14 episode of NXT 2.0 as Brooks Jensen teaming with fellow NXT rookie Josh Briggs in a tag match against Imperium (Marcel Barthel and Fabian Aichner).
+He made his in ring debut on the September 14 episode of NXT 2.0 as Brooks Jensen, teaming with fellow NXT rookie Josh Briggs in a tag match against Imperium (Marcel Barthel and Fabian Aichner).
 They would work as a tag team during the following month, participating in the 2022 Dusty Rhodes Tag Team Classic tournament and had two matches for the NXT Tag Team Championship, but they didn't win the tournament nor the titles.
-On June 22 taping of NXT UK, they would make their debut in the UK brand in a fatal four-way elimination match to win the vacant NXT UK Tag Team Championship, making them the first and only non-European tag team to win the titles, as well as the first ever male superstar born in the 2000s to win a championship in WWE.
+On June 22 taping of NXT UK, they would make their debut in the NXT UK brand in a fatal four-way tag team elimination match to win the vacant NXT UK Tag Team Championship, making them the first and only non-European tag team to win the titles, as well as the first ever male superstar born in the 2000s to win a championship in WWE.
+At Worlds Collide on September 4, Pretty Deadly (Elton Prince and Kit Wilson) defeated Jensen and Briggs, NXT Tag Team Champions Creed Brothers (Brutus Creed and Julius Creed), and Gallus (Mark Coffey and Wolfgang) in a fatal four-way tag team elimination match to unify the NXT UK Tag Team Championship into the NXT Tag Team Championship, ending Jensen and Briggs' reign at 73 days while being recognized as the final NXT UK Tag Team Champions.